kali-linex/linex/Documentation/core-api/irq/irq-domain.rst

 The No Map mapping is to be used when the hwirq number is programmable in the hardware.
-In this case it is best to program the Linux IRQ number into the hardware itself so that no mapping is required.
-Calling irq_create_direct_mapping() will allocate a Linux IRQ number and call the .map() callback so that driver can program the Linux IRQ number into the hardware.
+In this case it is best to program the Linex IRQ number into the hardware itself so that no mapping is required.
+Calling irq_create_direct_mapping() will allocate a Linex IRQ number and call the .map() callback so that driver can program the Linex IRQ number into the hardware.

 Most drivers cannot use this mapping, and it is now gated on the CONFIG_IRQ_DOMAIN_NOMAP option.
 Please refrain from introducing new